3 Occupational Sectors in Massachusetts With Good Outlooks

 Job growth projections are for the decade between 2016 and 2026 and are based on employment projections from the Commonwealth of Massachusetts.
 Average annual wages are based on 2018 data from the Occupational Employment Statistics (OES) program.

 1. Medical and Health Services

 Like most other regions in America, Massachusetts has a large percentage of older residents who need increasing amounts of health care.
 Plus, this state has a law that gives every resident access to affordable health insurance, regardless of what happens with health care law at the federal level.
-And the health care industry is the largest recipient of venture capital funding in Massachusetts.1
+And the MassTech Collaborative report notes that the health care industry is the largest recipient of venture capital funding in Massachusetts.

-In addition, the state's population is expected to grow, modestly, by 5.3 percent between 2020 and 2035.2 All of those facts are why no other vocational sector has as many of Massachusetts' fastest-growing occupations as this one.
-For example, consider the job growth over the decade from 2016 to 2026 for the following vocations, along with the average annual wages for each one based on 2018 data.3, 4
+In addition, the state's population is expected to grow, modestly, by 5.3 percent between 2020 and 2035.
+All of those facts are why no other vocational sector has as many of Massachusetts' fastest-growing occupations as this one.
+For example, consider the job growth and average annual wages for the following vocations:

 - Physical therapist assistants—22 percent / $64,180

 - Diagnostic medical sonographers—18 percent / $83,780

 - Medical assistants—17 percent / $40,270